santivediap/fullstackapp-microservices-kubernetes/README.md

 We now have the necessary resources to deploy our fullstack app on Kubernetes! 🥳

-> First of all, lets's verify everything is okay running `kubectl get all`.
+> First of all, let's verify everything is okay running `kubectl get all`.
 It should appear this

 ![kubernetes-first-preview.png](/assets/kubernetes-first-preview.png "kubernetes-first-preview.png")

-> Now, to create our backend dpeloyment, lets run `kubectl apply -f backend-deployment.yaml`
+> Now, to create our backend deployment, let's run `kubectl apply -f backend-deployment.yaml`
 >
 > The output should be `deployment.apps/backend-deploy created`
 >